codecopy/jsxbin-to-jsx-converter/README.md

 The converter automatically formats the code using [JsBeautifier](https://github.com/ghost6991/Jsbeautifier).

+The decoder has only been tested with version 2 jsxbin files (@JSXBIN@ES@2.0@).
+If your file is a different version it is not guaranteed to work.

+# Known Issues
+The decoded code has the following issues:

+* Nested if statements instead of if-else if-else
+* Excessive use of parentheses
+* postfix/prefix increment operations (e.g. i++) are pretty printied on the same line as the next line, causing compilation issues.
+The workaround is to manually put a newline after the increment expression

 # Tests
 The Tests-Project contains one single test.
 This test decodes all jsxbin-Files found in the testfiles folder comparing them with their jsx-File equivalent, also found in the same folder.